 Outside+ recently published a fantastic article by Alex Hutchinson that broke down the details of a new study on injury risk factors.
-Much like you, I am an advocate for injury prevention, so I was interested in what this study entailed and the potential use in my approach to treating runners.
+Much like you, we are advocates for injury prevention, so we were interested in what this study entailed and the potential use in our approach to treating runners.

 The study focused in on ultramarathoners, with the goal of diving deeper into the components of female and male athlete triads including risk of stress fractures and other bone stress injuries.
 (See also a great blog written by Dr. Scott from Omega Project PT)